Embedding bordered Riemann surfaces in strongly pseudoconvex domains: The main result

-It is well known that there is no analogue of Theorem \ref{th:main1} if $M$ is a strongly pseudoconvex domain of higher dimension.
-Indeed, by \cite[Theorem 2.2]{Forstneric1986TAMS} the set of smooth strongly pseudoconvex local hypersurfaces in a neighbourhood of the origin in $\C^n$ which admit a local smooth (or even just a formal) Cauchy--Riemann (CR) embedding into a sphere of any dimension (the boundary of the ball in some $\C^N$) is of the first category in a suitable Fr\'echet space topology.
-The same holds for all real-algebraic hypersurfaces as targets; see \cite{Forstneric2004MM}.
-(Recall that a CR map is one that satisfies the tangential Cauchy--Riemann equations, and in the case of a strongly pseudoconvex source hypersurface such maps extend locally holomorphically to the pseudoconvex side.)
+Theorem \ref{th:main1} has no analogue if $M$ is a strongly pseudoconvex domain of higher dimension due to rigidity of CR maps.
+Indeed, by \cite[Theorem 2.2]{Forstneric1986TAMS} the set of germs of smooth strongly pseudoconvex real hypersurfaces in $\C^n$ which admit a smooth (or even just a formal) Cauchy--Riemann (CR) embedding into a sphere of any dimension (the boundary of the ball in some $\C^N$) is of the first category in a suitable Fr\'echet space topology.
+The same holds for all strongly pseudoconvex real algebraic hypersurfaces as targets; see \cite{Forstneric2004MM}.
+(Recall that a CR map is one that satisfies the tangential Cauchy--Riemann equations.
+In the case of a strongly pseudoconvex source hypersurface, such a map extends locally holomorphically to the pseudoconvex side.)
 The question which (strongly) pseudoconvex hypersurfaces admit local CR embeddings into various model hypersurfaces has attracted considerable attention; see the surveys by Baouendi, Ebenfelt and Rothschild \cite{BaouendiEbenfeltRothschild1999}, Pinchuk, Shafikov, and Sukhov \cite{PinchukShafikovSukhov2017}, and (for maps to balls) by D'Angelo \cite{DAngelo2021}.
 On the other hand, there are proper holomorphic maps and embeddings of strongly pseudoconvex domains to balls and other model domains which extend continuously to the closure of the domain; see the papers by L\o w \cite{Low1985}, Globevnik \cite{Globevnik1987}, Hakim \cite{Hakim1990}, and Dor \cite{Dor1990}, among others.